 Store Vemlidy tablets in their original container at room temperature, away from moisture and heat.
-You are advised to read the complete medication guide provided with this medicine for the drug information and patient information, and always speak with your healthcare provider for medical advice about any changes to your dose so they can monitor and evaluate your condition.
+You are advised to read the complete medication guide provided with this medicine for drug information and patient information.
+Always speak with your healthcare provider for medical advice about any changes to your dose so they can monitor and evaluate your condition.

 How long do you take Vemlidy?

 You will usually take Vemlidy for at least 6 to 12 months, but treatment may last several years.
 Speak to your doctor about your treatment plan if you have any questions.

 - Any medicines that have tenofovir alafenamide, tenofovir disoproxil fumarate, or adefovir dipivoxil in them

 - Any antibiotics that have rifabutin, rifampin, or rifapentine in them